PACE-challenge/pacechallenge.org/2026/format.md

    It is denoted as `(A,B)` where `A` and `B` are the expressions of the two children.
    The order of children does not carry meaning (other than definining the [indices of inner nodes](#indices-of-inner-nodes)), i.e. `(A,B)` and `(B,A)` imply the same tree.

-Each label $1, 2, ..., n$ appears exactly once per Newick expression.
+Each leaf label $1, 2, ..., n$ appears exactly once per Newick expression.

 ![Example](/2026/img/example_MAF.png)